MLK Keynote | An Evening with Roxane Gay

-Words like “courage,” “humor,” and “smart” are frequently deployed when describing Roxane.
-Her collection of essays, Bad Feminist, is universally considered the quintessential exploration of modern feminism.
-NPR named it one of the best books of the year and Salon declared the book “trailblazing.”
-Her powerful debut novel, An Untamed State, was long listed for the Flaherty-Dunnan First Novel Prize.
-In 2017, Roxane released her highly anticipated memoir, Hunger: A Memoir of (My) Body, as well as a collection of short stories titled Difficult Women.
+Writing across a range of genres, Roxane Gay is an author and cultural critic whose reflective, no-holds-barred social criticism has brought her to the forefront of contemporary thought.
+Her collection of essays, Bad Feminist, is considered an essential exploration of modern feminism.
+National Public Radio named it one of the best books of the year and Salon declared the book “trailblazing.”
+Her debut novel, An Untamed State, was long-listed for the Flaherty-Dunnan First Novel Prize.
+In 2017, Gay released her highly anticipated memoir, Hunger: A Memoir of (My) Body, as well as a collection of short stories titled Difficult Women.

-Friday, January 19, 2018 at 7:00pm to 9:30pm
+Friday, March 2, 2018 at 7:00pm

 17 Canal Walk, Providence RI